Preparing Your Toddler for Preschool: Building Confidence And Independence

 If language is limited, rely on gestures, drawing, or selecting images so your child can still sequence and narrate without heavy verbal demands.

-6. Encourage Decision-Making & Problem-Solving
+5. Encourage Decision-Making

 Confidence in toddlers is closely linked to their ability to make decisions and solve problems independently.
 Allowing them to practice small, everyday choices helps build self-trust and resilience.
 Decision-making helps toddlers develop self-reliance and adaptability, giving them confidence in navigating challenges.